jlgerber/cpp_happy_fun_time/session_04/session4.md

 Once that is done, we cd back into our build directory (```cd build```), and remove everything (```rm -rf *```).
 Then we ```cmake ..``` . finally, we type make.

+From now on, we are going to be using **cmake** to set up our builds...